Are Medicare supplement plans worth it?

 Medicare Coverage and Costs

-Original Medicare is split into Parts A and B.
+Original Medicare is split into two parts, A and B.

-Medicare Supplemental Insurance can help pay some of the costs that Medicare doesn't cover.
-These costs include:
+Medicare Supplement Insurance, such as the supplemental plans offered by State Farm®, can help pay some of the costs that Original Medicare doesn't cover.
+These costs can include:

 - Hospice coinsurance

 - Skilled nursing facility coinsurance

 State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates) is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites hyperlinked from this page.
 State Farm has no discretion to alter, update, or control the content on the hyperlinked, third party site.
 Access to third party sites is at the user's own risk, is being provided for informational purposes only and is not a solicitation to buy or sell any of the products which may be referenced on such third party sites.

 Because insurance protection is a contract, any coverage descriptions in this article are general only and are not statements of contract.
 All coverages are subject to all policy provisions, including applicable endorsements.